Amshu0-0/COTS-APIs101/2-intro-to-express/README.md

 ## Continue Making The Express API

-Upon cloning the repo one route (`/about`) will already be in place for our Express application's API.
+Upon cloning the repo, one route (`/about`) will already be in place for our Express application's API.

 To start the server: